Why Your Skin Needs Ceramides

 What are Ceramides?

 Ceramides are an essential skin lipid (or fat) that makes up about 40% of the epidermis (or outer skin layer).
-Just like Squalene, Ceramides are lipids that are essential for skin structure, while also strengthening the skin's barrier function, preventing moisture loss, keeping the skin supple, and protecting the skin from external aggressors and pollution.
+Just like Squalene, Ceramides are lipids that are essential for skin structure while also strengthening the skin's barrier function, preventing moisture loss, keeping the skin supple, and protecting the skin from external aggressors and pollution.

 As with all good things, unfortunately our Ceramide levels naturally decline with age.
 Studies show that we lose up to 40% of our naturally occurring Ceramides by our thirties, increasing to around 60% in our forties and more as we age.* As these natural Ceramide levels decline, it leads to drier and more sensitive skin due to a weakened skin barrier and a loss of firmness.

-The good news is that applying Ceramides topically can significantly decrease moisture loss, which in turn boosts skin hydration and improves barrier function, leading to happier, healthier skin.
+The good news is that applying Ceramides topically can significantly decrease moisture loss, which, in turn, boosts skin hydration and improves barrier function leading to happier, healthier skin.

 What are the different types of Ceramides in skincare?